MokhaLeee/fe8u-cskillsys-kernel/docs/Abstract.md

 ## Surrounder

-When a unit is attacked and adjacent to the enemy, each side with enemy may cause unit avoid -10%.
-If completely surrounded (each side stands an enemy), unit may cause def-5 additionally.
+When a unit is attacked and adjacent to the enemy, each side with enemy may cause unit `avo -10%`.
+If completely surrounded (each side stands an enemy), unit may cause `def-5` additionally.

 Flyer in outdoor environments are not affected by this effect

 ## Ranged attack

-For non-ballista combat, it will cause the battle actor lose hit rate with the attack distance increases.
+For non-ballista combat, it will cause the battle actor lose hit rate with the attack distance increases (`hit -10%` per distance).

 ## Suspend